-Dogs and cats from outside Wisconsin that are 5 months or older need to be vaccinated for rabies by a licensed veterinarian, and regardless of age, need certificates of veterinary inspection (CVIs or health certificates) stating the age of the animal and for animals 5 months and older the date of last rabies vaccination and revaccination due date.
+Dogs and cats from outside Wisconsin (Ref. s.ATCP 10.80, Wis.
+Admin.
+Code) that are 5 months or older need to be vaccinated against rabies^f by a licensed veterinarian, and regardless of age, need certificates of veterinary inspection (CVIs or health certificates)a stating the age of the animal and for animals 5 months and older the date of last rabies vaccination and revaccination due date.

-Other household pets from outside Wisconsin need certificates of veterinary inspection (CVIs or health certificates) but have no testing or vaccination requirements.
+Other household pets from outside Wisconsin (Ref. s.ATCP 10.06, Wis.
+Admin.
+Code) need certificates of veterinary inspection (CVIs or health certificates) ^a but have no testing or vaccination requirements.